University Policy and Procedures for Student Records Administration

 F.Former Students -- the University may release, without written consent, those items identified as Directory Information on any student not currently enrolled, except when a privacy flag (FERPA) is on their student record.

-A. The Family Educational Rights and Privacy Act, Executive Order 796, and the aforementioned sections of the California Education Code, vest students with the following rights:
+A. The Federal Educational Rights and Privacy Act, Executive Order 796, and the aforementioned sections of the California Education Code, vest students with the following rights:

 - The right to be advised when initially enrolling at the University, and on a continuing basis thereafter, of their right of access, review and challenge of the records maintained by the institution which are personally identifying.